opalmedapps/opal-admin/docs/standard_and_custom_permissions.md

     ???+ note

-        a. `permissions = (('new_perm','New Custom Permission'),)`

-            the first argument is called codename, the second argument is called name.
+        a. `permissions = (('new_perm','New Custom Permission'),)`.
+The first argument is called codename, the second argument is called name.

         b.
-In order to know what is the codename of a permission(s) for a specific model run the following command after running
+In order to know what is the codename of a permission(s) for a specific model run the following command after running `python manage.py shell_plus`.
-                `python manage.py shell_plus`

         ```python
         for perm in Permission.objects.filter(content_type=ContentType.objects.get_for_model(Site)):